Retreat Comparison

 Not for

-• Anyone wanting strenuous trekking or adventure activities
+• Anyone wanting strenuous trekking or adventure activities — this is deliberately slow-paced

-• People uncomfortable with slow-paced, nature-focused experiences
+• People uncomfortable with slow, nature-focused, unhurried experiences

-• Those seeking luxury resort-style accommodation
+• Those seeking luxury resort-style accommodation with hotel amenities

 • Those seeking deep, extended creative immersion (consider Creative Healing Retreat)